-- Mark the container with the "Hazardous Waste" label and contact the Environmental Health, Safety, and Insurance Office for a chemical waste pickup.
+- Mark the container with the "Hazardous Waste" label and contact the Safety and Environmental Management Office for a chemical waste pickup.

 - Most solid chemical spills can be swept up and transferred directly to a secondary container after the spill occurs.

-- Mark the container with a "Hazardous Waste" label and contact the Environmental Health, Safety, and Insurance Office.
+- Mark the container with a "Hazardous Waste" label and contact the Safety and Environmental Management Office.